Grab your hot chocolate, Christmas music, and take your family on a Christmas light viewing excursion with this list.

 Princeton Hills in Brentwood – This neighborhood located off Franklin Road in Brentwood embraces lighting up for Christmas.
 Take a drive through the expansive neighborhood into Woodway.
 Both neighborhoods are located on Franklin Road in Brentwood.

-Franktown Festival of Lights – Back again for a third year, it’s a mile of Christmas lights that will delight everyone in the family.
+Franktown Festival of Lights – Back again for another year, it’s a mile of Christmas lights that will delight everyone in the family.
 You can tour the light display at the Williamson County Agricultural Center for $25 a car.
-No Santa’s village this year but you can purchase hot chocolate and treats to enjoy.

 Find more info here.

-Franklin Holiday Lights Trolley Tour – Although the holiday event retired after 16 years, you can book the trolley for a private tour through the holidays.
-Grab your friends and family and create your own holiday tradition.
+Franklin Holiday Lights Trolley Tour – Grab your friends and family and create your own holiday tradition on the Trolley Tour beginning at The Factory in Franklin.

 Find more info here.